Best Visa Crypto Cards 2026

 | Custody | Self | Non-custodial | Self |

-Plutus has the highest raw return at 9%, but requires significant PLU staking and a $60 annual fee.
+Plutus is now capped at $1,000/month eligible spend on the Premium plan ($240/year), and charges 2.5% FX on non-domestic transactions - making it a poor choice for digital nomads who spend internationally.
 Gnosis Pay is the cleanest option for someone who wants self-custody without buying a proprietary token (if they already hold GNO).
-COCA matches Gnosis on fees but requires $COCA tokens for the 8% rate.
+COCA matches Gnosis on fees but requires staking $COCA tokens for the 8% rate.

 The High-Volume Trader: $8,000/month